symfony/symfony-docs/console.rst

         }
     }

-Now, once you created the required services and logic, the command will execute the ``create()`` method of the ``app.user_manager`` service and the user will be created.
+Now, once you have created the required services and logic, the command will execute the ``create()`` method of the ``app.user_manager`` service and the user will be created.